Ouranosinc/ESPO-G/README.md

 The tasks `extract` to `concat` are in a loop iterating over each simulation found in `search_data_catalogs`.

 The tasks `extract` to `diagnostics` are in a loop iterating over each region (south, middle, north).
+We split the domain in three in order to have less computationnaly expensive task.

 The tasks `train` and `adjust` are in a loop iterating over each variable.